Is Startitis Driving You Crazy?

 “[I struggle with] Startitis!
 Too many things on the needles and too many wonderful things to knit.”

 Could you have said any of these?
-They are some of the many I have gathered over the years from folks who have shared their biggest knitting struggles with me.
+If so, you’re in good company.
+These are words directly from a number of folks who have shared their biggest knitting struggles with me.

 So the first thing I want to say to any knitter who feels angry with him or herself at your large number of works in progress: please give yourselves a break!